 For a whole range of reasons remote controlled devices including planes and drones are not permitted in Kakadu.
-Operating a drone is an offence under the Environmental Protection and Biodiversity (EPBC) Act unless done in accordance with the management plan or authorised by a permit.
+Operating a drone is an offence under the Environment Protection and Biodiversity Conservation (EPBC) Act unless done in accordance with the management plan or authorised by a permit.

 How can I work as a volunteer in Kakadu?